timescale/docs/timescaledb/tutorials/financial-candlestick-tick-data/advanced-data-management.md

 context of financial tick data.

 ## Automatically delete older tick data
-Usually, the older your time-series data becomes, the less relevant and useful it is.
+Usually, the older your time-series data, the less relevant and useful it is.
 This is often the case with tick data as well.
 As time passes, you might not need the raw tick data any more, because you only want to query the candlestick aggregations.
-In this scenario, you can decide to remove old tick data automatically from your hypertable after it becomes older than a certain time interval.
+In this scenario, you can decide to remove tick data automatically from your hypertable after it gets older than a certain time interval.

 TimescaleDB has a built-in way to automatically remove raw data after a